silinternational/idp-pw-api/README.md

 1. Create a project on <https://console.developers.google.com/>.
 2. Still in the Google Developers Console, create a Service Account.
-3. Check "Furnish a new private key" and "Enable G Suite Domain-wide Delegation".
+3. Check "Furnish a new private key" and "Enable Google Workspace Domain-wide Delegation".
 4. Save the JSON file it provides (containing your private key), but **DO NOT** store it in public version control (such as in a public GitHub repo).
 5. Enable the "Admin SDK" API for your project in the Google Developers Console.